 - Wear protective clothing covering, as much as possible, the whole body. - Face and eye protection: Wear chemical protective goggles (do not use contact lenses in work areas).
 It may be necessary to wear a face mask.
-For handling low-concentration chemicals for a short time, a respirator with a type A filter is For recommended. higher concentrations or long-term exposure, self-contained use а breathing apparatus. - Skin protection: Wear protective gloves resistant to aromatic hydrocarbons: nitrile rubber (contact by spraying), fluoropolymer (contact by immersion), boots, overalls and/or other hydrocarbon-resistant protective clothing. - Promptly remove all contaminated clothing that would no longer provide complete skin protection.
+For handling low-concentration chemicals for a short time, a respirator with a type A filter is recommended.
+For higher concentrations or long-term exposure, use a self-contained breathing apparatus. - Skin protection: Wear protective gloves resistant to aromatic hydrocarbons: nitrile rubber (contact by spraying), fluoropolymer (contact by immersion), boots, overalls and/or other hydrocarbon-resistant protective clothing. - Promptly remove all contaminated clothing that would no longer provide complete skin protection.